 Maintain the Quality of your Heritage Products

-Sounds like a simple strategy but I don’t imagine that it’s necessarily easy, with changing access to botanicals and year to year fluctuations.
+Sounds like a simple strategy but I don’t imagine that it’s necessarily easy, especially with changing access to botanicals and year to year fluctuations.
 Some make solid efforts in this direction, Chanel and Guerlain being good examples.
 Others, less so.
 I’ll leave it up to you to identify these houses.
 Special mention should really be made here of Estée Lauder’s success.
 The heritage products (eg. Azurée, Knowing, Aliage) continue to be available and at remarkable prices.

 Die a Good Death